-5.8.2 Hardware Diagram
+5.8.2.
+Hardware Diagram

 Fig.14 shows the hardware diagram of the whole set of SuLED 11-bit hardware PWM generators.
 Those three PWM generators use a common Up-Counter and clock source selector to create the time base, and so the start points (the rising edge) of the PWM cycle are synchronized.
 The clock source can be IHRC or system clock.
-The PWM signal output pins that can be selected via Ipwmgxc register selection.
+The PWM signal output pins that can be selected via Ipwmgxc[3:1] register selection.
+The PWM output Enable are control by GPC, that can be selected via Ipwmgxc.7.
 The period of PWM waveform is defined by the common PWM upper bound high and low registers, and the duty cycle of individual PWM waveform is defined by the individual set in the PWM duty high and low registers.

 The additional OR and XOR logic of LPWMG0 channel is used to create the complementary switching waveforms with dead zone control.
-Selecting code option GPC_LPWM can also control the generated PWM waveform by the comparator result.
+Selecting code option GPC TMx LPWM can also control the generated PWM waveform by the comparator result.